-Exemption from Dues: No employee who is a c. member of a bona fide religious sect, or division thereof, the established and traditional tenets or teachings of which oppose a requirement that a member of such sect or division join or financially support a particular or any labor organization, may be required to join or financially support that particular labor organization or any labor organization if the tenets or teachings oppose a requirement that any labor organization be joined or supported as a condition of employment, if such employee pays, in lieu of periodic union dues, initiation fees, and assessments, at the same time or times such periodic union dues, initiation fees, and assessments would otherwise be payable, a sum of money equivalent to such periodic union dues, initiation fees, and assessments, to a non-religious, non-union charity designated by the labor organization.
-Such employee shall furnish to such labor organization written receipts evidencing such payments and failure to make such payments or furnish such receipts shall subject the employee to the same sanctions as would non-payment of dues, initiation fees or assessments under this agreement.

-A public employee desiring to avail himself/herself to the right of non-association with a labor organization as provided in this subsection shall make written application to the chairperson of the Board of Personnel Appeals.
+No employee who is a member of a bona fide religious sect or division thereof, the established and traditional tenets or teachings of which oppose a requirement that a member of such sect or division join or financially support a particular or any labor organization, may be required to join or financially support that particular labor organization or any labor organization if the tenets or teachings oppose a requirement that any labor organization be joined or supported as a condition of employment, if such employee pays in lieu of periodic union dues, initiation fees, and assessments, at the same time or times such periodic union dues, initiation fees, and assessments would otherwise be payable, a sum of money equivalent to such periodic union dues, initiation fees, and assessments to a nonreligious, nonunion charity designated by the labor organization.
+Such employee shall furnish to such labor organization written receipts evidencing such payments, and failure to make such payments or furnish such receipts shall subject the employee to the same sanctions as would nonpayment of dues, initiation fees or assessments under this agreement.
+A public employee desiring to avail himself/herself to the right of nonassociation with a labor organization as provided in this subsection shall make written application to the chairperson of the Board of Personnel Appeals.
 Within ten (10) days of the date of receipt of such application, the chairperson shall appoint a committee of three (3) consisting of a clergyperson not connected with the sect in question, a labor union official not directly connected with the labor organization in question, and a member of the public at large, who shall be the chairperson.
-The committee shall, within ten (10) days of the date of its appointment, meet at the locale of either the employee's residence or place of employment and, after receiving written or oral presentations from all interested parties, determine by a majority vote whether or not such public employee qualifies for the right of non-association with such labor organization.
+The committee shall, within ten (10) days of the date of its appointment, meet at the locals of either the employer's residence or place of employment and, after receiving written or oral presentations from all interested parties, determine by a majority vote whether or not such public employee qualifies for the right of nonassociation with such labor organization.
 The committee's decision shall be made in writing within three (3) days of the meeting date and a copy thereof shall be forthwith mailed to such public employee, labor organization and the chairperson of the Board of Personnel Appeals.
 (39-31-204, M.C.A.)

-2. Appointment of Employee Representative of Bargaining Agent: The bargaining agent shall have the right to appoint an employee representative in designated departments who shall be recognized by the employer as having authority to report irregularities in interpretation or application of this agreement to the bargaining agent and to assist the staff of the bargaining agent in the adjustment of grievances.
+2. Appointment of Employee Representative of Bargaining Agent

+The bargaining agent shall have the right to appoint an employee representative in designated departments who shall be recognized by the employer as having authority to report irregularities in interpretation or application of this agreement to the bargaining agent and to assist the staff of the bargaining agent in the adjustment of grievances.
 Said representative shall not be discriminated against for discharging duties assigned by the bargaining agent, it being understood that performance of such duties shall not materially interfere with performance of the employee's normal duties.

-3. Upholding Bargaining Agent Principles: No employee shall be discharged or discriminated against for upholding bargaining agent principles that constitute protected activity under the Collective Bargaining Act.
-No member working under the instructions of the bargaining agent, or who serves on a committee, shall be discontinued from employment or be discriminated against for that reason, it being understood that such activities may not materially interfere with the performance of the employee's normal duties.
+3. Upholding Bargaining Agent Principles

+No employee shall be discharged or discriminated against for upholding bargaining agent principles that constitute protected activity under the Collective Bargaining Act.

-4. Representation by the Bargaining Agent: Each employee covered by this agreement shall have the right to have a representative of the bargaining agent present upon request during an investigatory interview which may result in disciplinary action.
+4. Representation by Bargaining Agent

+Each employee covered by this agreement shall have the right to have a representative of the bargaining agent present when disciplinary action is contemplated or when an employee's violation of Article XIV, Section B.3.e. may result in discharge.
 It shall be the responsibility of the employee to ensure that the bargaining agent representative is notified and is present at any such discussion.